lloydhamilton/azure_deploy_model/README.md

 <hr>

 This repository contains source code that deploys a machine learning model on azure as a docker container.

+A